jbraumann/PRC.Integrations/readme.md

 # Caution!

-#### Our expertise lies in robot simulation and control, not necessarily in writing beautiful code.
-Please consider the code snippets to be proof-of-concept rather than best-practise!
+#### Our expertise lies in robot simulation, not necessarily in writing beautiful code.
+Please consider the code snippets to be proof-of-concept rather than best-practise - especially Python and Javascript code can be quite "hacky"!
 We welcome suggestions on how to improve the code, as well as entirely new integrations.

 You can contact the developer at *johannes@robotsinarchitecture.org*